Master The Game Of Hiring With Nathan Hirsch is one of the more popular podcast episodes that FreeeUp CEO Nathan Hirsch has been on.

-Nathan: Yeah, so I either have someone in the room with me, or I’ll send over their information to someone else, or as they’re leaving or before they leave, I would leave the room or leave the Skype chat and let Connor, my business partner, or a different person in my internal team just chat with them real quick.
+Nathan: Yeah, so I either have someone in the room with me, or I’ll send over their information to someone else, or as they’re leaving or before they leave, I would leave the room or leave the Skype chat and let Connor, my business partner, or a different internal assistant just chat with them real quick.
 I try to not have them repeat everything because that’s not fair to the worker, but they usually have different questions or different things they’re curious about, or if there’s anything that maybe isn’t a red flag, but it’s an orange flag, they’ll dive in a little bit deeper and see whether it is a red flag.

 Jaime: Oh, a like the orange flag side of things, too.
 That’s the thing that’s tough, though.
 Like you said, you’ve done this so many times, it’s kind of innate when you go back and forth.
-That’s what’s so hard about training people how to hire when they haven’t really gone down this path because it’s practice, practice, practice, “Oh, look, that’s there.”
+That’s what’s so hard about teaching people how to hire when they haven’t really gone down this path because it’s practice, practice, practice, “Oh, look, that’s there.”

 We’re trying to flush those pieces out so that way, when we deliver it to somebody, they’re like, “Oh, okay.”
 It’s never gonna be right there, but pulling that out as best we can because you’ve of so many years of hiring experience, no wonder why you’re good at it.
 You know what I mean?

 Jaime: Okay, so second opinion.
 Then, what do they say?
 What are you looking for feedback from the person internally?
 Do you like them?
 Do you not like them?
 What do you think?
 Should I hire them, should I not?
 What do you ask them?